Engineering Services

 Founder & CEO, Deep Purple AI Consulting

 Brian Egan is the Founder and CEO of Deep Purple AI Consulting.
-With over 26 years in software and AI — from studying neural networks at Dublin City University, to building intelligent mobile systems for Vodafone, Nokia, and Hutchison 3G, to founding four technology companies that delivered machine learning, computer vision, and predictive AI solutions to real businesses — Brian has been building with AI technologies at every stage of their evolution.
+With over 26 years in software and AI, from studying neural networks at Dublin City University, to building intelligent mobile systems for Vodafone, Nokia and Hutchison 3G, to founding five technology companies that delivered machine learning, computer vision and predictive AI solutions to real businesses, Brian has been building with AI technologies at every stage of their evolution.

 His interest in artificial intelligence began at DCU, where he studied neural networks and pattern recognition as part of his BSc in Computer Applications.
 As a Marie Curie Research Fellow in Germany, he worked on EU Framework projects developing intelligent systems for integrating emerging mobile technologies with enterprise software.
-At Cibenix (2003–2011), he spent eight years designing on-device software for Vodafone, Nokia, Hutchison 3G, Sony Ericsson, and other global operators — work that increasingly involved content personalisation, user behaviour analysis, and adaptive delivery logic.
+At Cibenix (2003 to 2011), he spent eight years designing on-device software for Vodafone, Nokia, Hutchison 3G, Sony Ericsson and other global operators, work that increasingly involved content personalisation, user behaviour analysis and adaptive delivery logic.

-In 2012, Brian founded Purpledecks, a software consultancy that evolved with the AI landscape — incorporating machine learning, computer vision, data classification, predictive features, and recommendation engines into client projects years before the current generative AI wave.
-From Purpledecks came Hype4 (UX research including AI-powered biometric identification for government programmes), Mapall (fibre optic network intelligence with spatial analytics and route optimisation), and Reactable AI (one of Ireland's earliest production deployments of autonomous AI agents).
+In 2012, Brian founded Purpledecks, a software consultancy that incorporated machine learning, computer vision, data classification, predictive features and recommendation engines into client projects years before the current generative AI wave.
+From Purpledecks came Hype4 (UX research including AI-powered biometric identification for government programmes), Mapall (fibre optic network intelligence with spatial analytics and route optimisation) and Reactable AI (one of Ireland's earliest production deployments of autonomous AI agents).

-An Enterprise Ireland approved consultant, LEO Digital for Business provider, and former Marie Curie Research Fellow, Brian now works directly with established businesses across Ireland and the UK, helping them identify where AI delivers genuine commercial value and guiding them from first assessment through to working system.
+A former Marie Curie Research Fellow with five companies founded and three still operating, Brian leads Deep Purple's work with established businesses across Ireland, the UK and internationally, helping them identify where AI delivers genuine commercial value and guiding them from first assessment through to working system.

 Deep Purple AI Consulting (deeppurple.ai) is an AI consultancy and custom software development company based in Ireland.
 We help established businesses identify where AI can make a real difference, then build the systems to make it happen.
 Senior-only delivery.
 Grant-funded where possible.
 No hype.